Compensation and refunds

 Seamless rail travel with easy changes and refunds for peace of mind.

-The journey from Norwich to Newcastle on the fastest train in 3h 54m, usually 4h 42m.
-Each day, 18 trains leave from Norwich, starting at 05:49 and ending at 22:40.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Norwich to Newcastle, take the fastest train in 3h 54m, typically 4h 42m.
+Daily, 18 trains depart from Norwich, with the first at 05:49 and the last at 22:40.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 | Departs | Arrives | Operator | ||